 Well Uncle David, you succeeded.
 I’m never going to forget that last week we got to spend together, or the last time we said goodbye.
 Thanks for taking time out of your busy schedule for that vacation, and for taking time out of that vacation to spend with me.
 Those are memories that will literally last forever.

 Life is short.
 So, so short.
 My uncle Rob was 54.
 Uncle David was 55.
 I’ve always kind of assumed I would be like my grandparents and make it well into my 80s at least.
 But maybe not.
 I’ll be 28 in August – if I’m like my uncles, I’m already halfway there.
 If I’m like countless others, it could be sooner.
 Which reminds me of one of my favorite quotes from Steve Jobs:

 Remembering that I’ll be dead soon is the most important tool I’ve ever encountered to help me make the big choices in life.
 Almost everything–all external expectations, all pride, all fear of embarrassment or failure–these things just fall away in the face of death, leaving only what is truly important.
 Remembering that you are going to die is the best way I know to avoid the trap of thinking you have something to lose.
 You are already naked.
 There is no reason not to follow your heart.Steve Jobs

 The passing of my uncle has reminded me that I need to fervently dedicate myself to the things that are important today.
 That I can’t bank on 10 years from now, or this summer, or even tomorrow.
-That I’m not going to remember the score of a beach volleyball game down in Mexico, but I will remember talking to my uncle for hours.
-The relationships we build and cultivate with the people we love – those are the things that matter most.
+That I’m not going to remember the score of a beach volleyball game down in Mexico, but I will remember the hours spent talking to my uncle.
+The relationships we build and cultivate with the people we love – those are what matter most.

 Uncle David, thank you for being such a clear example of that.
 I’m going to miss you.
 As Desmond from LOST would say, I’ll see you in another life.